JulioPonce01/Trainee/README.md

 only showing top 20 rows

 ```
+The report shows the top 20 company with the highest numbers of canceled trips, it is filtered by Trip Miles in 0 and Trips second in 0 .
+It is also ordered by the Trip_total by descending.
+The reports has been construct with the dataframe Tripsdf5

+2.Top companies benefited from the cancellation charge
 ```SCALA
      val charguesDF = tripsdf5
     .filter(col("Trip Miles") === 0 && col("Trip Seconds") === 0)